Asset, Attractive Items and Inventory Management

 Those assets deemed a “portable and attractive item” must appear on a local Attractive Item Register maintained within the individual Portfolio /School and Section.
-Items assessed as being high risk from theft or misappropriation, should be recorded even if below the $5000 threshold e.g. portable and common use items such as i-pads, mobile phones, cameras and printers, laptops and software.
+Items assessed as being high risk of theft or misappropriation, should be recorded even if below the $5000 threshold e.g. portable and common use items such as i-pads, mobile phones, cameras and printers, laptops and software.

 Attractive Item Registers should contain sufficient information to enable positive identification of assets.
 It is suggested that at a minimum the following details need to be recorded: